8/6/2024

 Joel Fishbane

 Thank you.
 Thanks for taking the question.
 Congrats on the command platform launch.
-Corey, for you, I just would love a little bit of color on, and I know it's early days, pricing, packaging and go to market for the command platform.
+Corey, for you, I just would love a little bit more color on, and I know it's early days, pricing, packaging, and go-to-market for the command platform.
 And what will it actually include and not include?
 That would be really helpful.
 Thank you.

 speaker

 Yeah.
-So the, while it's early days, what I'll just say is that, look, similar to what we did in DNR, our goal is to actually make the ability to have 100% visibility with confidence into customers' environments affordable and achievable.
-So it will be an uplift, but it's a relatively, I think reasonable uplift for existing vulnerability management customers.
-We think that if we actually do that, it will not just improve sort of like NRR expansion growth.
-It'll also lock customers in for longer and make them stickier because we're solving a bigger, better problem.
+So while it's early days, what I would just say is that, look, similar to what we did in DNR, our goal is to actually make the ability to have 100% visibility with confidence into customers' environments affordable and achievable.
+So it will be an uplift, but it's a relatively, I think, reasonable uplift for existing vulnerability management customers.
+We think that if we actually do that, it will not just improve sort of like in our expansion growth.
+It also lock customers in for longer and make them stickier because we're solving a bigger, better problem.
 The second thing that it actually gives us by taking that approach is when customers better understand what their attack surface is, it turns out that there's more to monitor, and we can actually monetize it with our detection and response offerings.
 So you can expect it to be a small uplift from the incremental vulnerability management perspective, but we really are pricing this to actually give customers complete visibility into their overall attack surface.
-And then from there, we actually have several different offerings on top of that that we can actually monetize, but it all starts on the basis of every customer has 100% confidence and understanding of their attack surface.
-Thank
+And then from there, we actually have several different offerings on top of that that we can actually monetize.
+But it all starts on the basis of every customer has 100% confidence and understanding of their attack surface.
+Thank you.
+Thank you.

 speaker